Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 4870 X2 should in theory be quite a bit superior to the Radeon HD 5870 overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 4870 X2 should perform a lot faster than the Radeon HD 5870 in general. (explain)

-Pixel RateThe Radeon HD 5870 is a small bit (about 13%) faster with regards to FSAA than the Radeon HD 4870 X2, and also able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon HD 5870 is just a bit (approximately 13%) faster with regards to FSAA than the Radeon HD 4870 X2, and also will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison